 Then the LORD God said, “Behold, the man has become like one of us, knowing good and evil; and now, lest he put forth his hand and take also of the tree of life, and eat, and live for ever”– therefore the LORD God sent him forth from the garden of Eden, to till the ground from which he was taken.Genesis 3:22, Revised Standard Version

-God did not tell Adam and Eve that they were not to eat the fruit of the tree of life; only that they should not eat the fruit of the tree of knowledge.
+When God put Adam and Eve in the garden of Eden He did not tell them that they were not to eat the fruit of the tree of life; only that they should not eat the fruit of the tree of knowledge.
 So they were eating the fruit of the tree of life with God’s knowledge and permission while they lived in the garden of Eden.
 The moral of the story is that Adam and Eve blew the one chance that humanity had for an eternal life by eating the fruit of the tree of knowledge, getting thrown out of the garden of Eden, and thereby being denied the ability to eat the fruit of the tree of life.

 And that is the perspective from which the entire old testament was written.
 The old testament authors did not believe in the resurrection of the dead, the last judgment, eternal life, or paradise.
 Here, for example, is what Psalm 88 has to say about the matter: